Larry Beinhart: Film adaptions

 His novel Salvation Boulevard, was adapted as a film and released in 2011.
-It features Pierce Brosnan, Greg Kinnear, Jennifer Connelly, Marisa Tomei, Isabelle Fuhrman, Ed Harris, and Jim Gaffigan.
-The director is George Ratliff, the producers are Cathy Schulman and Celine Rattray.
+It features Pierce Brosnan, Greg Kinnear, Jennifer Connelly, Marisa Tomei, Isabelle Fuhrman, Ed Harris and Jim Gaffigan.
+The director is George Ratliff, the producers were Cathy Schulman and Celine Rattray.

 Personal life

-Residing in Woodstock, New York with his wife and two children, Beinhart is a keen skier and sometime instructor at Hunter Mountain in New York State.
+Beinhart resides in Woodstock, New York, with his wife and two children.
+He is a keen skier and sometime instructor at Hunter Mountain in New York State.